Cynthia García Coll

 Cynthia García Coll is an American developmental psychologist, and the former editor-in-chief of Child Development.
-She teaches at Carlos Albizu University in Puerto Rico, where she is the Associate Director of the Institutional Center for Scientific Research.
+She is currently an adjunct professor in the Pediatrics Department at the University of Puerto Rico, Medical Sciences Campus.
 She has authored more than a hundred publications, including several books.
+In 2020, she received the Urie Bronfenbrenner Award for Lifetime Contribution to Developmental Psychology in the Service of Science and Society.

 Career

-García Coll is the current editor-in-chief of Child Development, a journal in the fields of psychology and child development.
-She received her PhD from Harvard, and as of 2017, was the Associate Director of the Institutional Center for Scientific Research at Carlos Albizu University, located in San Juan, Puerto Rico.
-She is also a Professor in the Clinical Psychology program at Albizu.
-Prior to moving back to Puerto Rico, where she grew up, García Coll was a professor of education, psychology, and pediatrics at Brown University.
+García Coll is a former editor-in-chief of Child Development, and former editor of Developmental Psychology.
+She earned her Ph.D. from Harvard University, and until 2018, was the Associate Director of the Institutional Center for Scientific Research at Carlos Albizu University, located in San Juan, Puerto Rico.
+She was also a Professor in the Clinical Psychology program at Albizu.
+Prior to moving back to Puerto Rico, where she grew up, García Coll was a professor of education, psychology, and pediatrics at Brown University for 30 years.
+She is now the Charles Pitts Robinson and John Palmer Barstow Professor Emerita at Brown University, as well as an adjunct professor in the Pediatric Department at University of Puerto Rico, Medical Sciences Campus.

-García Coll was a member of the MacArthur Foundation Network "Successful Pathways Through Middle Childhood" from 1994–2002.
-In 2009, she received the Cultural and Contextual Contributions to Child Development Award from the Society for Research in Child Development.
-She is a fellow of the American Psychological Association, and served as past president of the Society for the Study of Human Development.
+García Coll is a fellow of the American Psychological Association, and served as past president of the Society for the Study of Human Development.
+She was a member of the MacArthur Foundation Network "Successful Pathways Through Middle Childhood" from 1994–2002.
+In 2009, she received the Cultural and Contextual Contributions to Child Development Award from the Society for Research in Child Development. and in 2020, the Urie Bronfenbrenner Award for Lifetime Contribution to Developmental Psychology in the Service of Science and Society from the American Psychological Association.